 Each director is expected to keep confidential any confidential or proprietary information relating to the Company that has been furnished to or acquired by the director in connection with his or her service as a director.
 No director may disclose any material, non-public information concerning the Company, unless required to do so by law or as authorized by the Board of Directors.

 The Company has adopted Whistleblower Procedures, which establish a process for the receipt, retention, investigation and action on complaints and concerns from employees, stockholders and others regarding (1) accounting, internal accounting controls and auditing matters, (2) possible violations of, or noncompliance with, applicable legal and regulatory requirements, (3) possible violations of the Company’s Supplemental Code of Ethics for the Chief Executive Officer and senior officers or (4) retaliatory acts against anyone who makes such a complaint or assists in the investigation of such a complaint.
 The Audit Committee has assigned the General Counsel of the Company, who is the Company’s chief compliance officer, to initially receive, on behalf of the Audit Committee, and to investigate such complaints.
 The General Counsel is responsible for keeping a written docket of all complaints received under the Whistleblower Procedures and summarizing the nature of the complaint and other relevant information.
-The General Counsel will report any recent developments of items listed on the docket in reasonable detail to the Chairperson of the Audit Committee (or the full Audit Committee, if the Chairperson of the Audit Committee so directs) at, or in advance of, each regularly scheduled meeting of the Audit Committee (other than meetings convened principally to review the Company’s periodic reports under the Exchange Act) or more frequently, if warranted.
+The General Counsel will report any recent developments of items listed on the docket in reasonable detail to the Chairperson of the Audit Committee (or the full Audit Committee, if the Chairperson of the Audit Committee so directs) at, or in advance of, each regularly scheduled meeting of the Audit Committee (other than meetings convened principally to review the Company’s periodic reports under the Securities Exchange Act of 1934, as amended) or more frequently, if warranted.
 The Whistleblower Procedures are intended to enable employees, stockholders and others to make confidential, anonymous complaints and protect employees that make complaints from retaliatory action.

 Third-Party Communications with Non-Management Directors